yesBad/ShareX-ZWS-Uploader/README.md

 - https://bad.is-having.fun aka me for the rest :)

-#### If you have any suggestions or issues you can leave them in the github issues.
+#### If you have any suggestions or issues you can leave them in the github issues or just DM me in Discord.
+(Bad#3260)